EVBTales/EVBTales/AuburnE1.md

 Then your group passes into uncomfortable silence once more.
 The day passes a lot more slowly than the day before.
 Without the conversations, there is little to distract yourself with.
 The scenery which was once interesting now appears the same mile after mile.
 Nearing nightfall, Onyx notices something on the horizon.
 “What’s that?”

-A pillar of smoke rises high into the darkening sky with a shadow passing overhead.
+A pillar of smoke rises high into the afternoon sky with a shadow passing overhead.

 “Looks like another dragon attack.”
 Sacha says.
 “Are we up to helping?”